 In the case of married couples the tax legislator allows for income sharing between spouses up to a certain limit (the so-called 'marital quotient system').
 If one of the spouses earns less than 30% of the couple's total net taxable income, income between spouses is shared as if the higher earning spouse earned 70% of total household income from professional activity and the other spouse 30%.
-The amount thus transferred is limited to €9,280 (2009) and may not exceed 30% of total household professional income, i.e. the net taxable income of the "receiving" spouse is limited to €9,280.
+The amount thus transferred is limited (amounts see Table 54) and may not exceed 30% of total household professional income.
 After this income sharing, the rate structure is applied to both individuals as if the income was their own individual income.
 This implies that the transferred part of the income is taxed against a much lower marginal rate than if it would have been had it not been transferred, i.e. if it had remained part of the income of the higher earning spouse.